kroSiuffi2712/dboarprototype/README.md

 You will also see any lint errors in the console.

 ### `npm test`
-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive.

+The project includes three tests:

+1. **App.test.tsx**: Tests the login functionality.
+2. **Auth.test.tsx**: Validates the login input fields.
+3. **Comment.test.tsx**: Ensures that the comments are correctly listed.